Attack on the Pentagon

 Also of note were research missions planned ahead for once the American space program sent a man to the Moon.
 The documents noted a research station there, though the name was blacked out.
 Castro was puzzled by the document's use of present tense, as if the station were already built, which would be an impossibility, unless there was something more substantial in the American teleportation research.

 Castro searched further, uncovering more memorandums citing tactics to be used against the Soviets and plans for undermining them.
 He collected key documents, planning to hand deliver them to Comrade Khrushchev himself should he have the chance.
 His meddling with the classified documents came to a close as the door behind him slammed open and McNamara stood with an automatic weapon pointed directly at him.

 “I should have anticipated this!
 Allowing a Communist into the panic room could only end one way.”

 Fidel placed the recovered documents on the ground, calmly raising his arms into the air.
 In from the same doorway came President Kennedy, reaching out towards McNamara's weapon and lowering it.

 “Stand down, Bob!”

 “Mr. President!
 Fidel was preparing to pawn off our intelligence to the Soviets!
 It cannot be denied now, he IS the enemy.
 HE must be the one who caused this whole outbreak in the first place.
 It was all his orchestration!
 This was his plan all along!
-Nixon's blood is on HIS hands!”
+The blood of all these men is on his hands!”

 “In times like these, we cannot make assumptions.
 Prime Minister, just what were you planning to do with those documents?”